zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_ops.md

 **Args:**

 - <b>`n_bits_output`</b>:  number of bits for the quantization of the outputs of this operator
+- <b>`op_instance_name`</b> (str):  The name that should be assigned to this operation, used  to retrieve it later or get debugging information about this op (bitwidth, value  range, integer intermediary values, op-specific error messages).
+Usually this name  is the same as the ONNX operation name for which this operation is constructed.
 - <b>`int_input_names`</b>:  names of integer tensors that are taken as input for this operation
 - <b>`constant_inputs`</b>:  the weights and activations
 - <b>`input_quant_opts`</b>:  options for the input quantizer